-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory [] Onsatistationy

-Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
-The examples above are illustrative and do not reflect an exclusive list of what is expected):
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a profici indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave b lank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically , what has been obs erved that reflects current profi ciency on this indicator?
+The examples above are i llustrative and do no t reflect an exclusive list of wha it is expected): Enter data here:

-What system is in place to ensure that your best ideas and thinking on using curriculum to enable students to master standards are shared with colleagues, particularly when there is evidence at your school of improved student achievement?
+Highly Effective Effective Needs Improvement Unsatisfactory What system is in place to ensure that your best ideas and thinking on using curriculum to enable students to master standards are shared with colleagues, particularly when there is evidence at your school of improved student achievement?
 What specific school improvement strategies have you employed to measure improvements in teaching and innovations in curriculum that serve as predictors of improved student achievement?
 How can you monitor whether the activities and assignments student get that involve use of curriculum resources are aligned with learning goals and standards?
 Do you know which standards are addressed in your curriculum?

 Indicator 3.5 - Quality Assessments: The leader ensures the appropriate use of high quality formative and interim assessments aligned with the adopted standards and curricula.